1. What is the difference between House and Travel basketball?

 6. How old does my child have to be to play CYA Travel Basketball?

-In the past, Travel teams, unlike the CYA house teams, were organized by age not by grade.
-Beginning with the 2011-12, Travel teams are now grade-based rather than age-based.
-CYA fields teams in the following grades: 5th grade (formerly Boys 10 and under), 6th grade (formerly Boys 11 and under), 7th grade (formerly Boys 12 and under), and 8th grade (formerly Boys 13 and under).
+Travel teams are grade-based rather than age-based.
+CYA fields teams in the 5th, 6th, 7th and 8th grades.
 Players are eligible for these leagues as long as they are in the specified grade (or playing up from a prior grade) and are not more than 2 year older than others in their grade as of 1 September (for example, no player on the 5th grade team can be 12 as of 1 September).
-There are thus no more age exceptions that previously were limited to two per team.
-Note that for the 5th grade teams no more than 50% of the team can be nine years old or below.
+For the 5th grade teams no more than 50% of the team can be nine years old or below.
 A separate tryout is held for 4th graders and below in order to qualify to participate in the 5th grade tryouts.
 All players selected to travel teams must obtain documentation of their current grade and give a copy to their coach.

 7. Are there any residency requirements to play CYA Travel Basketball?

 There is a FCYBL residency requirement for players selected to our Travel teams.
-In general, players selected for the CYA Travel teams must be from one of the following zip codes: 20120, 20151, 20171, 22033, and 22124.
+In general, players selected for the CYA Travel teams must be from one of the following zip codes: (20171, 22033, 20151, 22124, 20120, 22030 and 20191) .
 FCYBL rules allow coaches to select a maximum of two players per team from outside these designated zip codes.
 However, all players selected to the CYA Travel teams must be Fairfax County residents without exception (for example, South Riding residents cannot play for the CYA travel teams but can play for CYA house teams).
-All players selected to travel teams must obtain an DMV ID showing age and residence from the Dept. of Motor Vehicles and provide a copy to the coach.
+All players selected to travel teams must provide documentation of age and residence to the coach in accordance with FCYBL rules.

 For the Travel program, practices will begin in mid to late October once the teams have been selected.
-Most Travel programs participate in the pre-season Thanksgiving tournament.
-The regular season begins in December and ends in early March.
+Most Travel programs participate in a pre-season Thanksgiving tournament.
+The regular season begins in December and ends in early March with playoffs.

 NOTE: As with the house coaches, the names of all travel coaches are submitted to an independent organization for a background check.